mkarroqe/CS3113/06-Students-Choice/README.md

 # Demo
 ## Completed Tasks:
+- Menu Screen:
+  - Name of game is displayed
-- Menu Screen: name of game; enter to start
+  - `Enter` to start
 - Moving AI Betta
 - Some way for player to win
-  - snail is moved "out" of tank when `y.pos > 2`
+  - Snail is moved "out" of tank when `y.pos > 2` (hold down `RSHIFT` for a few seconds to test)
-  - win screen
+  - Win screen
 - 1 looping background music
 - 1 sound effect
-  - heard when pressing `Enter` on `Menu` screen
+  - Played when pressing `Enter` on `Menu` screen
+- Implementation of original assets not used in previous assignments

 ## In Progress:
 - Some way for player to lose
   - Betta collision: lose life, back to center
 - Make gameplay last longer than 15 seconds
-  - wall boundaries
+  - Set wall boundaries
-  - betta follows you unless you're near a plant
+  - Betta follows you unless you're near a plant

 | ![](demos/title1.png) | ![](demos/title2.png) |
 | - | - |